-• Always wipe from front-to-back instead of wiping germs from the anal and vaginal region toward the urethral opening.

-• Drink plenty of liquids daily so that you need to empty your bladder about every 2 hours.
+- Always wipe from front-to-back instead of wiping germs from the anal and vaginal region toward the urethral opening. - Drink plenty of liquids daily so that you need to empty your bladder about every 2 hours.
 Avoid caffeinated liquids because they can cause dehydration.
-Cranberry juice has been reported to reduce your risk of a bladder infection.

-Always empty your bladder after sexual intercourse.
-This helps flush the urethra of germs.

-When lying down, remember to lie on your side.
-This will help release pressure off of the kidneys and the ureters.

-Rest in the kneechest position, especially if your mid-back region is hurting.

-Make sure you are getting plenty of vitamin C

-• If antibiotics are prescribed, be certain to take all of them, and take them at the times prescribed.
-Never quit taking the antibiotics because you feel better!
-The surviving bacteria will become resistant to that antibiotic.
+Cranberry juice has been reported to reduce your risk of a bladder infection. - Always empty your This helps flush t urethra of germs. - When lying down, remember to lie on your side.
+This will help release pressure off of the kidneys and the ureters. - Rest in the knee chest position, especially if your mid-back region is hurting. - Make sure you are getting plenty of vitamin C. - If antibiotics are prescribed, be certa to take all of thei and take them at the times prescribed Never quit taking the antibiotics because you feel better!
+The surviving bacter will become resist to that antibiotic.